 📈 CAGR Calculator

-Calculate the Compound Annual Growth Rate of any investment — or forecast future value at a given CAGR.
-The smoothed annual return rate used to compare investments over time.
+Calculate Compound Annual Growth Rate (CAGR) — the smoothed annual return of an investment over multiple years — or forecast a future value at a given CAGR.

 CAGR Formula